-Google has banned major Ethereum browser extension MetaMask’s android client from its Play app store and rejects MetaMask’s appeal.
+Google has banned Ethereum (ETH) wallet and decentralized app (DApp) browser Metamask’s android client from its Play app store.

 The MetaMask team took to Twitter on Dec.
 26, where they announced that Google had suspended MetaMask’s android client from Google Play’s app store, claiming MetaMask was in violation of Google’s financial services policies.